Diana Zuckerman, PhD, Brandel France de Bravo, MPH, Jae Hong Lee, MD, MPH, and Sophia Lee, Cancer Prevention & Treatment Fund

 Should women younger than 50 and older than 75 get mammograms?
 Every year or every 2 years?

 The risks and benefits of mammography vary depending on a woman’s age.
 In November 2009, the U.S. Preventative Services Task Force (Task Force) changed their recommendations for mammography.
 The new recommendations raised the year of regular screening for most women from 40 to 50, and changed the frequency from every year to every two years through the age of 74.
+In 2019, the American College of Physicians also recommended screening mammography every 2 years for average-risk women between the ages of 50 and 74.
 For more information on the most recent mammography screening guidelines, click here.

 In 2009, the Task Force retracted these guidelines as further evidence revealed that screening mammograms before 50 has little benefit for most women, and may even be harmful.
 At this point, there is a general consensus supporting regular screening with mammography for women 50 and older, but some debate still exists as to whether women 40 to 49 should routinely be screened.
 The associated risks of screening-false positives, unnecessary anxiety, biopsies, and exposure to radiation-outweigh the benefits for some women, but for others the risk of cancer is great enough to override those risks.
 It is important to note that both the Task Force and the American College of Physicians acknowledge that certain women would benefit from earlier screenings (such as women who have a high risk for breast cancer).
 Both groups encourage an individualized approach to determining whether a woman’s risk of cancer between the ages of 40-49 justifies regular mammograms.